firebird631/siis/README.md

   * [x] Binance Spot
   * [ ] Kraken Spot (WIP)
 * Web trader and terminal screen, display :
-  * account details and assets quantities
+  * Account details and assets quantities
-  * tickers and markets information, 24h change and volume
+  * Tickers and markets information, 24h change and volume
-  * active and pending trades
+  * Active and pending trades
+  * Historical trades
-  * trades performance (historical and actives)
+  * Trading performance
-  * alerts, signals, regions
+  * Alerts, Signals, Regions
-  * ...
+  * Log, Debug
 * Works on multiple timeframes from 1 second to 1 month
     * Can compute at each tick/trade or at any timeframe
 * Support for order-flow (WIP)